Hackerdude374/Hackerdude374/README.md

 # Hi there, I'm Robert! 👋

-Welcome to my GitHub profile!
+Welcome to my GitHub realm!

 ## 👨‍💻 About Me
-I'm a passionate developer with a diverse skill set, ranging from web applications to game development.
-I thrive on exploring new technologies and applying them creatively.
+I'm a dynamic developer with a comprehensive skill set, navigating the intersections of web applications, game development, and a penchant for innovation.

-- 🔭 Currently immersed in web projects using the PERN stack.
+- 🔭 Currently orchestrating web projects with finesse, leveraging the power of the PERN stack.
-- 🌱 Always learning and honing my skills in game design, JavaScript, and Java.
+- 🌱 Lifelong learner, mastering the intricacies of game design, refining my JavaScript prowess, and delving into the depths of Java.
-- 👯 Looking to collaborate on innovative web and game development projects or anything related to software development/engineering.
+- 👯 Eager to collaborate on groundbreaking web and game development ventures or anything that demands the artistry of code.

 ## 🛠️ Skills

 ### Languages
+- Python
+- SQL
 - JavaScript (ES6+)
 - Java
 - C++
+- MATLAB
+- Julia

 ### Frameworks & Libraries
 - React